abdrahmansoltan/Learning-Notes/Git/02-Github.md

 ![pr](./img/pr3.png)
 ![pr](./img/pr4.png)

-- To get commits from a source repository into your forked repository on GitHub you need to:
+- To stay up to date and get commits from a source repository into your forked repository on GitHub you need to:

   - get the cloneable URL of the source repository